 Another indicator that someone is selling drugs versus just a straight possession of drugs would be what we call “pays and owes.”

-That's basically, a little ledger and the police will usually find this when they execute a search warrant, or on their person or in their car, which indicates who owes them money for drugs.
+That's a little ledger, and the police will usually find this when they execute a search warrant on their person or in their car, which indicates who owes them money for drugs.

-Obviously, if you're a drug seller, you're going to have to keep track of money that might be owed because users don't always have the ability to pay everything right off the top.
+If you're a drug seller, you're going to have to keep track of money that might be owed because users can't always pay everything right off the top.
+This 'pays and owes' ledger, when found, serves as a strong indicator of drug sales, as it clearly shows a financial transaction related to drug distribution.

-So, a lot of times sellers will have to keep pays and owes so they can keep track of people who owe them money.
-So, if they find pays and owes, that would certainly be indicative of someone who is selling drugs.
+So, sellers will often have to keep pays and owe to keep track of people who owe them money.
+So, if they find it pays and owes, that would certainly be indicative of someone who is selling drugs.

 Cell Phone Text Messages